 The number of teleworkers has increased by 140% since 2005, and these figures will continue to grow.
 Companies use telecommuting as a benefit to retain and attract the highly-qualified top talent.
 Remote employees are happy in their jobs 29% more than onsite workers, and maintain a healthier balance between work and life.

 Here are just a few statistics that describe the benefits of remote work and its popularity across many industries.
 Remote work itself assumes that you have a number of extra skills that aren’t mandatory for in-house employees.
 And your resume should highlight these traits to prove that you will deliver if hired for a remote opening.
 Today’s tips from the top resume writing services will present the subtle art of crafting a perfect resume for a remote opening.
+Read this article if you are interested in a handwritten resume.

 The trickiest thing about a resume is that mistakes in it that you’re unaware of might turn the recruiters off.
 To boost your chances of being shortlisted, consider relying on the help of pro resume makers.
 The resume wizards from Resumeperk.com can edit your resume to ensure the flawless document quality or create a custom resume from scratch.
 We offer unlimited revisions and direct communication with your American or British writer anytime.